jennykayekitchen/jennykayekitchen/README.md

 View my final capstone, a full stack application called [The Junior Tri-Wizard Tournament](https://github.com/jennykayekitchen/tri-wizard-tournament)!

-Next, I will be working to convert my front-end project to full stack applications and to deploy them.
+Next, I will be working to convert my front-end projects to full stack applications and to deploy them.

 ## 🌱 I’m currently learning ...
 I am continuing to learn and work on projects post-graduation, with plans to jump into AWS.